nishithar/myfirstproject/README.md

 # myfirstproject
-this is my first ever python project
+this is my first ever python project this can be viewed in future for reference